- Academic Divisions

 - A graduate level course in game theory (e.g. “Micro II” offered by the Department of Economics or an equivalent course).

-- A graduate level course on statistical inference theory (either “Statistical Inference Theory I” offered by the Department of Statistics or “Econometrics I” offered by the Finance and Economics Division).
+- A graduate level course on statistical inference theory (either “Statistical Inference Theory I” offered by the Department of Statistics or “Econometrics I” offered by the Economics Division).

 - A graduate level course on advanced deterministic optimization (e.g., “Optimization II/Network Flows”, or “Integer Programming”, or “Combinatorial Optimization” offered by the IEOR Department).